Small Intestinal Bacterial Overgrowth

 SIBO Treatment

-The key approach that differentiates Dr. Holmberg, ND from other practitioners treating SIBO is her focus on maintaining the beneficial bacteria!
+The key approach that differentiates our focus in treating SIBO in comparison to others is our focus on maintaining the beneficial bacteria during treatment, and remission of symptoms long term.
 Emphasis is placed on saving butyrate, propionate, and acetate-producing beneficial bacteria (lactobacillus and bifido bacterial strains), all while eradicating bacterial overgrowth.

 Once the terrain is reset and repopulated, associated conditions that may have been attributing to symptoms are then addressed, all while ensuring chance of recurrence is minimized.